Justin-Bolivar/Justin-Bolivar/README.md

 # 💫 About Me:
-I am a computer science student trying to improve in a project to project basis
+I am a computer science student and a future prompt Engineer

 # 💻 Tech Stack: